appliedsciencegroup/nova-extension-yara-l-2.0-syntax/README.md

 YaraL currently supports the following features of Important Language:

-- Lorem
-- Ipsum
-- Dolor
+- Highlighting syntax of YaraL
+- Customize color schema of YaraL

 Support for:

-- Sit
-- Amet
+- Auto complete
+- Validate rule and syntax

 is planned for a future update.